 Some twenty years ago, the world was still simple, the software was mostly manually tested, release cycles where long, you had your plan-driven development methodologies.
 Well, as I said, life was simple.
 Now you have unit tests, integration tests, system tests, acceptance tests – okay, okay you’ve had these also twenty years ago, but I guess nobody made such a fuss about it.
 Now these are all mostly automatized.
 Tools like JUnit, TestNG, Gatling, JMeter, SOAP UI, PostMan are regularly used.
 And don’t forget the mocking frameworks: EasyMock, PowerMock, Mockito.

 Testing became some sort of science in itself.
 Since there usually is a tester around or even a complete test department, you probably don’t have to deal with most of these concepts with their subtle – yet highly relevant – differences – at least so they say.
 You should be aware though that they exist.
 And who knows maybe we’ll have a new hype in twenty years, full stack will no longer refer to the levels from the database to the interface but will also incorporate testing and deployment.
-Or are we already this far?

 Know thy deployment